orieasterly/portfolio/README.md

   - Developed a robust framework for isolating and examining each variance component individually, enabling a granular understanding of their distinct contributions to COGS fluctuations.
 - **Illuminating Visualizations for Clarity:**
   - Utilized compelling visual representations, including interactive charts and dashboards, to communicate the impact of each variance category effectively.
-- **Uncovering Root Causes with Precision:**
-  - Conducted thorough root cause analysis to pinpoint the factors contributing to each variance, enabling targeted corrective actions and optimization strategies.
-- **Continuous Monitoring for Agility:**
-  - Established a system for ongoing monitoring of COGS variances, ensuring timely identification of emerging trends and potential issues.
 </details>
 <details>
 <summary><strong>Tools Used:</strong></summary>